BaohaoLiao/frac-cot/README.md

 - [Evaluation](#evaluation)

 ## Introduction
-We introduce **Fractured Sampling**, a unified inference-time strategy that interpolates between full CoT and solution-only sampling along three orthogonal axes: (1) the number of reasoning trajectories, (2) the number of final solutions per trajectory, and (3) the depth at which reasoning traces are truncated.
+We introduce **Fractured Sampling**, a unified inference-time strategy that interpolates between full CoT and solution-only sampling along three orthogonal axes: (1) the number of reasoning trajectories (n dimension), (2) the number of final solutions per trajectory (m dimension), and (3) the depth at which reasoning traces are truncated (H dimension).
 <p align="center">
   <img src="figs/frac_cot.gif" width="70%" />
 </p>